 vTPM Launch Requirements (normative)

-When lauching a virtual platform that has previously been created, there are a few critical steps that must be taken.
+When launching a virtual platform that has previously been created, there are a few critical steps that must be taken.

-The vTPM’s secrets SHALL NOT be released unless the state of the vTPM and trust-critical software it depends on (such as the VMM) has been verified and approved; the secrets SHALL only be released to the vTPM itself.
+The vTPM’s secrets SHALL NOT be released unless the state of the vTPM and trust-critical software it depends on (such as the VMM or any shared libraries used by the vTPM) has been verified and approved; the secrets SHALL only be released to the vTPM itself.

-The Virtual Platform associated with the vTPM SHALL match the Platform Credential associated with the vTPM in order for the vTPM secrets released.
+The Virtual Platform associated with the vTPM SHALL match the Platform Credential associated with the vTPM in order for the vTPM secrets to be released.

+A rollback mechanism SHALL be in place to verify that the vTPM data which is launched is the most recent saved state of the vTPM, and that the data has not been subject to rollback or modification attacks.
+(See Section 11 for one recommended mechanism.)

 Some entity (usually the vPlatform Manager) SHALL verify that this is the only copy of this particular vTPM running at this time.